Why Healthcare Providers Should Do Email Marketing?

 Higher Return On Healthcare Investment

 Email marketing in healthcare industry is an affordable way for providers to directly control the message they want to send to their patients.
-According to a different study, email marketing channel pulls in a $57.25 return on investment for each dollar spent compared to the $22.52 return that other types of online healthcare marketing bring in .
+According to a different study, email marketing channel pulls in a $57.25 return on investment for each dollar spent compared to the $22.52 return that other types of online healthcare marketing strategies bring in like healthcare content marketing strategy.

 Effective Ways Of Healthcare Email Marketing